COVID-19 Relief Grant Opportunity

 NOTE: The application for this grant opportunity is now closed.

 Pandemic Recovery Funding for Central Minnesota Small Businesses

-The Initiative Foundation is pleased to announce a special one-time round of funding to invest in Central Minnesota's smallest businesses as they work to recover from the pandemic.
+The opportunity to apply for a special one-time round of funding for Central Minnesota's smallest businesses is now closed.

 - businesses owned by women, veterans, and community members of color